M66B/FairEmail/docs/FAQ-zh-rCN.md

 You can use multiple rules, possibly with a *stop processing*, for an *or* or a *not* condition.

 Matching is not case sensitive, unless you use [regular expressions](https://en.wikipedia.org/wiki/Regular_expression).
 Please see [here](https://developer.android.com/reference/java/util/regex/Pattern) for the documentation of Java regular expressions.
 You can test a regex [here](https://regexr.com/).
-Please see [here](https://developer.android.com/reference/java/util/regex/Pattern) for the documentation of Java regular expressions.
-You can test a regex [here](https://regexr.com/).

 Note that a regular expression supports an *or* operator, so if you want to match multiple senders, you can do this: